aleksa9275/DSD-free/README.md

-# DSD-free
+# Freeship 2.6
-Development of freeship program

-Based on source code of FreeSHIP 2.6, translated to Java
+source code of FreeSHIP 2.6